otaleghani/kiln/docs/Deployment/Vercel.md

 title: Deploy on Vercel
 description: How to deploy your Kiln site to Vercel using a custom build script.
 ---
 # Deploy on Vercel

 Vercel is optimized for frontend frameworks, but it works perfectly with static generators like Kiln.
-Similar to Netlify, we will use a small script to handle the build process.
+Similar to [[Netlify]], we will use a small script to handle the build process.

 ## Step 1: Add a Build Script
 Add a file named `build.sh` to the root of your repository.